Provincial legislature (South Africa): Powers

 The legislature has the power to pass legislation in various fields enumerated in the national constitution; in some fields the legislative power is shared with the national parliament, while in others it is reserved to the province.
 The fields include such matters as health, education (except universities), agriculture, housing, environmental protection, and development planning.
 In fields outside the power of a provincial legislature, it may recommend legislation to the National Assembly.

 A provincial legislature may also enact a constitution for that province, if two-thirds of the members vote in favour.
 The powers of the provincial legislature are bound only by the national constitution and the provincial constitution (if one exists).

 The provincial legislature of a province chooses the Premier, the head of the provincial executive.
 The legislature can force the Premier to resign by passing a motion of no confidence, or remove them for misconduct or inability.
 Although the Executive Council (cabinet) is chosen by the Premier, the legislature may pass a motion of no confidence to force the Premier to reconstitute the Council.
 A provincial legislature also appoints that province's delegates to the National Council of Provinces, allocating delegates to parties in proportion to the number of seats each party holds in the legislature.

 The legislature oversees the administration of the provincial government, and the Premier and the members of the Executive Council are required to report to the legislature on the performance of their responsibilities.
 The legislature also controls the finances of the provincial government by way of the appropriation bills which determine the provincial budget.
+The provincial legislature plays an important role in the provincial sphere.

 List of provincial legislatures

-This list shows nine provincial legislatures and their party composition after the elections of 2019.
+This list shows nine provincial legislatures and their party composition after the elections of 2024.